 Volunteer names, photographs, videos, verbal statements etc. may be used in Exodus publications or promotional materials only upon written consent of the volunteer.

-Members of the Board of Directors have access to volunteer files only upon authorization by a formal motion of the board.
-The motion shall identify the person(s) to be authorized to review such records, the specific purpose for the review, and the period of time during which access is to be granted.
-All who are granted access will be required to comply with Exodus policies on confidentiality and may use the information only for purposes stated and approved by the Board of Directors.
-Known violations shall be reported to the Board chairman.
-A violation of the Exodus’s confidentiality policy by a Board member shall constitute adequate cause for removal from the Board.

 To be provided to law enforcement officials or the courts pursuant to a valid and enforceable subpoena.

 To legal counsel in the event of litigation or potential litigation involving Exodus Refugee - such information remains privileged information, and its confidentiality is protected by law.